-If you have been arrested for a drug crime involving the drug ecstasy, it is important to involve an attorney as soon as possible.
+If you have been arrested for a drug crime involving the drug ecstasy, it is important to involve a Los Angles ecstasy attorney as soon as possible.
+You can call (323) 850-1900 for a free consultation.
 Some of the types of crimes we defend include:

 Ecstasy Possession Charges and Penalties Under California Law

 California Health and Safety Code § 11377 outlines the definition of and penalties for personal possession of a controlled substance, such as ecstasy.
 Under this law, a person may face misdemeanor or felony charges for ecstasy possession.
 Whether a defendant is charged with a misdemeanor or felony will depend on the circumstances surrounding the case, such as the defendant’s criminal record (if any), the amount of ecstasy allegedly found in his or her possession and other factors.

 When charged as a misdemeanor, a conviction for ecstasy possession may result in up to one year in county jail and a fine of up to $1,000.
 If charged as a felony, a defendant may face up to 16 months, 2 years or 3 years in state prison and a fine of up to $10,000.
 First offenders may be eligible for California’s Drug Diversion program, which allows a defendant to undergo treatment in lieu of incarceration.
 If a defendant successfully completes the drug treatment program, the charges may be dismissed.

 When a person is found in possession of a sufficient amount of ecstasy that it may indicate an intent to sell or distribute the substance, this may result in felony drug charges under California Health and Safety Code § 11378.

 Penalties may include: